maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/methods_for_updating_the_figure_or_graph_objects.md

-# Methods for updating the figure or graph objects
+# Nicer Methods for updating the figure

 # Using and editing the full description